KaramalaSurya/python-/README.md

-#this is just a demo for me
+#this is just a demo: